-7.6.1 Right of appeal to the AMA against a decision of the AMA Appeal Stewards
+7.6.2 Right of appeal to the MotoAmerica Permanent Bureau against a decision of the AMA Appeal Stewards

-No appeal may be lodged if the AMA Appeal Stewards confirms the previous decision of the Race Director or Referee.
-In this case, the decision of the AMA Stewards is final.
+No appeal may be lodged if the AMA Appeal Stewards Panel confirms the previous decision of the Race Direction.
+In this case, the decision of the FIM North America Stewards is final.